 Simple portfolio advice

-4. Make it visual — Use less text and more images.
+4. Make it visual.
+Less text, more images.

-5. Add prototypes — not just screenshots and texts
+5. Add prototypes.
+Not just screenshots and static text.

 7. Keep it simple.
-Test with non-designers, non-tech friends, and family if they can understand your role; it’ll only be more effective with designers.
+Test with non-designers and non-tech friends.
+If they understand your role, it will land even better with designers.

 9. Test.
-Talk to ADPList Mentors — get critiques, and do mock interviews.
+Talk to ADPList mentors, get critiques, do mock interviews.

-10. Finish your portfolio.
-It’ll never be perfect, so just time box and finish it in not more than a couple of weeks.
+10. Finish it.
+It will never be perfect, so time box it and get it done within a couple of weeks.

 Amel Afzal